sedouard/flocker/docs/using/tryflocker.rst

 To begin the tutorial you will first install the Flocker client on your local machine, then install the Flocker node application onto two hosts.
 You will then be ready to use Flocker to migrate a Docker container with a volume attached from one host to the other.

+.. note:: This tutorial takes roughly 30 minutes, but because there are a few things to download, times might vary depending on the speed of your connection.

 You will need
 -------------

 1)	Somewhere to install the Flocker client.
 Make sure you have **one** of the following on your machine:

-	- OS X with Homebrew installed.
+	- OS X with `Homebrew <http://www.brew.sh/>`_ installed.
 	- Fedora 20.
 	- Ubuntu 14.04.